Earn your B.F.A. in Photography in Downtown Pittsburgh

 Processes and techniques covered include: 35mm, medium format, and 4x5 film camera, digital capture and post-production, web design, gallery and portfolio presentation, business and marketing, alternative processes, interpretive writing, and historical and theoretical issues, among other emerging methodologies in photographic practice.

-Facilities available to Point Park University photography students include a traditional darkroom for black and white and color negative photography, a state-of-the-art digital editing and print lab, a working studio for commercial and artificial lighting needs, a photofinishing room for gallery and portfolio production, a 19th century alternative processes room, and a comprehensive equipment rental service.
+Facilities available to School of Communication photography students include a traditional darkroom for black and white and color negative photography, a state-of-the-art digital editing and print lab, a working studio for commercial and artificial lighting needs, a photofinishing room for gallery and portfolio production, a 19th century alternative processes room, and a comprehensive equipment rental service.

 You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
 Some of the courses in the photography program include: